microsoft/LightGBM/python-package/README.rst

 Run ``python setup.py install --mingw`` if you want to use MinGW-w64 on Windows instead of Visual Studio. `CMake <https://cmake.org/>`_ and `MinGW-w64 <https://mingw-w64.org/>`_ should be installed first.

 Run ``python setup.py install --gpu`` to enable GPU support.
 For Windows users, `CMake <https://cmake.org/>`_ (version 3.8 or higher) is strongly required in this case.
 Boost and OpenCL are needed: details for installation can be found in `Installation Guide <https://github.com/Microsoft/LightGBM/blob/master/docs/Installation-Guide.rst#build-gpu-version>`__.

+Run ``python setup.py install --proto`` to enable protobuf support.
+For Windows users, compilation with MSVC is not supported, use `CMake <https://cmake.org/>`_ and `MinGW-w64 <https://mingw-w64.org/>`_ to compile in this case: ``python setup.py install --proto --mingw``.
+Protobuf C++ version is needed: details for installation can be found in `Installation Guide <https://github.com/Microsoft/LightGBM/blob/master/docs/Installation-Guide.rst#build-version-with-protobuf-support>`__.

 If you get any errors during installation or due to any other reason, you may want to build dynamic library from sources by any method you prefer (see `Installation Guide <https://github.com/Microsoft/LightGBM/blob/master/docs/Installation-Guide.rst>`__) and then run ``python setup.py install --precompile``.